Ghatnandur train crash

-The Ghatnandur train crash occurred on 3 January 2003, when a passenger train travelling from Secunderabad to Manmad crashed into the rear end of a heavy goods train near Ambajogai tehsil Ghatnandur in Maharashtra, India.
+The Ghatnandur train crash occurred on 3 January 2003, when a passenger train travelling from Secunderabad to Manmad crashed into the rear end of a heavy goods train near Ambajogai tehsil Ghatnandur in the Indian state of Maharashtra.

+Crash

-The crash happened in the early morning, when the passenger train, which was supposed to bypass the station on a loop line, was not transferred onto this line by the station officers at Ghatnandur, and so collided with the stationary freight train berthed on the main line of the station.
-Three carriages were derailed, thanks to the driver, who was killed, slowing the train down at the last minute.
-Rescue operations, initially carried out by local people, then by military and emergency services, were able to rescue most of the trapped and injured people quickly, helped by the wreckage not catching fire, as often happens in the circumstances.
+The crash happened in the early morning.
+The train was supposed to bypass the station on a loop line, but it was not transferred onto this line by the station officers, and so collided with the stationary freight train berthed on the main line.
+Three carriages were derailed.
+The driver was killed, but slowed the train before it crashed.
+Rescue operations were initially carried out by locals, followed by military and emergency services.
+Most of the trapped and injured people were rescued.
+The wreckage did not catch fire.

-Eighteen passengers were killed instantly, and 41 badly injured, including several children who were airlifted to hospital in Hyderabad, over 300 km away, by the Indian Air Force.
-The rail authorities offered compensation to the victims and families of victims, as is customary, with the amounts decided with a sliding scale based on the severity of the injury.
+Eighteen passengers were killed instantly, and 41 injured, including several children who were airlifted to hospital in Hyderabad, over 300 km away, by the Indian Air Force.

+Aftermath

+The rail authorities offered compensation to the victims and families of victims, with amounts based on a sliding scale according to the severity of the injury.